Simson Alexander David

 After several years as the much lauded editor-in-chief of the firmly democratic and liberal Deutsche Reichs- und Staatszeitung, Lange was sent to jail in May 1799 at Bayreuth for insulting the Emperor and the Austrian army.
 He had insinuated, that the Austrian authorities actively participated in the murder of three French diplomats at the Rastatt peace talks on April 29, 1799.
 This allegation was never confirmed, but many eyewitnesses of the Rastatt events shared Simson's perception.
 Even while he had published his biweekly newspaper and all his personal articles with the secret assistance and subsidies of Hardenberg, the minister could not help him any longer, for the Berlin authorities had no interest in provoking the Austrian government.

 Lange twice fled from jail and emigrated to Altona, then a Danish town next to Hamburg with a very liberal press law.
 The next years he published a lot of articles and books about his life at Bayreuth, his sentence and stubbornly tried to get a pardon from the Prussian king.
 Not before 1804, when political circumstances had changed a lot, he could return to Prussia and moved to Berlin, becoming a journalist and propagandist of Karl August von Hardenberg again.
 He released a few magazines, who all had a very limited life span, for Simson again and again had troubles with the censorship (Der Nordische Merkur, Der deutsche Herold).

-With the outbreak of the Prussian-French war in early autumn 1806, Lange started a new paper Der Telegraph, the first German newspaper, which was published daily, including Sundays and holidays.
-For he changed his political views after the great victory of Napoleon at Jena and Auerstedt in a very spectacular way and in the short period of only two weeks from a Prussian patriot to an admirer of Napoleon and the French army, Lange became the most hated man in Berlin.
-He was blamed being corrupt, opportunistic and an impertinent, for he criticized the old Prussian regime as outdated and swore at Queen Luise, the most admired woman of that time in Prussia.
+With the outbreak of the Prussian-French war in early autumn of 1806, Lange started a new paper Der Telegraph.
+It was the first German daily newspaper.

+His political views changed, following the victory of Napoleon at Jena and Auerstedt.
+In two weeks, he changed from being a Prussian patriot to being an admirer of Napoleon and the French army.
+This made him a hated man in Berlin.
+He was blamed of being corrupt and opportunistic.
+He criticized the old Prussian regime as outdated and swore at Queen Luise, then an admired woman in Prussia.

 After the withdrawal of the French from Berlin in December 1808, Lange went with the French army to Stettin and Erfurt, but his Telegraph was never published again after December 3, notwithstanding the personal will of Napoleon, who tried to revive the paper in January 1809.
 Lange worked as a consultant of the French army in the censorship of German newspapers.
 The Bamberg journalist Georg Wilhelm Friedrich Hegel, later on a famous philosopher, and the author August von Kotzebue mocked Lange as a corrupt servant of the French.